Mon – Sun: 24/7 Plumbing

 One of the worst things to come across is a toilet leaking from its base.

-A leaking toilet can quickly be frustrating as the water may flood your bathroom floor.
-And it is far from ideal to keep using the toilet in such an unhygienic situation.
+A leaking toilet can quickly be frustrating, as the water may flood your bathroom floor.
+It is not ideal to continue using the toilet in such an unhygienic situation.

 So, it’s best to address the problem immediately for an easy resolution.
 But, many people either find out about the leak later or choose to ignore it.
 It can also be challenging to explain the leak to a professional plumber.

-So, we prepared this handy guide to help you know more about the problem.
-We have even added some possible DIY solutions to fix the issue.
+So, we prepared this handy guide to help you understand the problem better.
+We have even included some possible DIY solutions to fix the issue.

 Let’s find out why your toilet is leaking at the base!